Kaustav1612/Cell-Biophsyics-Lab-IISERK/README.md

 # Cell-Biophsyics-Lab-IISERK

 These scripts are written during my masters in IISER K at Cell Biophysics Lab, primarily related to cell imaging object detection and object tracking and bit of membrane simulation.

-These scripts are written for a particular kind of analysis work, however these scripts can be tweaked to be used in all kinds of biological imaging techniques
+These scripts are written for a particular kind of analysis work, however these scripts can be tweaked to be used for analysis of biological images.

 For any assistance feel free to contact me